#1 Botox Provider in Lander & Riverton WY

 - You have an active infection near the desired injection site

-- You have droopy eyelids or sagging eyelid folds, deep facial scars, or if your wrinkles can’t be smoothed by spreading them apart.
+- You have droopy eyelids or sagging eyelid folds, deep facial scars, or your wrinkles can’t be smoothed by spreading them apart.

 Q: What are Neuromodulators?